eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

         ...
     }

-This function should read data to the custom transport.
-It must fill ``source_endpoint`` members with data source.

-It returns the number of bytes read.

-It should set ``transport_rc`` indicating the result of the operation.
+This function should read data to the custom transport, must fill ``source_endpoint`` members with data source, returns the number of bytes read and set ``transport_rc`` indicating the result of the operation.

 - **Stream-oriented mode:** The function should retrieve up to ``length`` bytes from the transport and write them into ``buffer`` in ``timeout`` milliseconds.
 - **Packet-oriented mode:** The function should retrieve ``length`` bytes from the transport and write them into ``buffer`` in ``timeout`` milliseconds.
 If less than ``length`` bytes are read, ``transport_rc`` can be set.